Aztec331/chef_Grok/README.md

 ## API key

-get API key from this site - https://console.groq.com/keys then in the server folder update you api key as given below GROQ_API_KEY=gsk_xyz
+get API key from this site - https://console.groq.com/keys then in the server folder make an .env file and update make your api key as given below GROQ_API_KEY=gsk_xyz